bitcoin-sv/bdk/documentation/docs/build.md

 multiprecision;chrono;uuid;variant;thread;filesystem;signals2;multi_index
 ```

 (it legitimately includes `multiprecision` — the wasm bigint backend needs it).
-The same list
+This list is
-is pinned verbatim in `build.sh` (`BDK_WASM_BOOST_LIBS`) and in `prebuild_dependancies.yaml`
+defined once, in `prebuild_dependancies.yaml` (`WASM_BOOST_INCLUDE_LIBRARIES`) — the workflow
-(`WASM_BOOST_INCLUDE_LIBRARIES`).
-To change it, re-run the add-and-prune derivation (install a
+that builds the package.
+To change it, re-run the add-and-prune derivation (install a candidate
-candidate list, build, add components on missing-header errors, then remove each component one
+list, build, add components on missing-header errors, then remove each component one at a time
-at a time and keep only the necessary ones) and pin the converged result — never hand-edit the
+and keep only the necessary ones) and pin the converged result — never hand-edit the list.
-list.

 ### Boost multiprecision and the big-int parity suite